genius-0963/atlas-research-notebooks/README.md

 ## About Atlas Research

-Atlas Research is a powerful platform that enables researchers, developers, and analysts to:
+Atlas Research enables researchers, developers, and analysts to:

 - **Prototype Code**: Rapidly develop and test ideas in interactive environments
 - **Data Wrangling**: Clean, transform, and analyze complex datasets